NoroffFEU/development-platforms/github-case-study.md

 #### GitHub v Gitlab
 GitHub and GitLab are both popular web-based platforms for hosting and managing source code repositories, but there are some key differences between the two:
   - Pricing: GitLab offers a free, self-hosted Community Edition as well as a cloud-hosted free tier with unlimited private repositories.
-GitHub offers a free tier with unlimited public repositories, but limits the number of private repositories and collaborators.
+GitHub offers a free tier with unlimited public repositories but limits the number of private repositories and collaborators.
 For larger teams, GitLab can be more cost-effective than GitHub.

   - Collaboration: Both GitHub and GitLab offer powerful collaboration features such as pull requests, code reviews, and merge requests.
 However, GitLab's collaboration features are more robust, with more granular permissions and approval workflows.

-  - Customization: GitLab offers more customization options than GitHub, including the ability to create custom workflows and pipelines, and to set up your own continuous integration and deployment servers.
+  - Customization: GitLab offers more customization options than GitHub, including the ability to create custom workflows and pipelines, and to set up your continuous integration and deployment servers.

   - Hosting Options: GitLab offers both cloud-based and self-hosted options, while GitHub only offers cloud-based hosting.
 This gives GitLab users more control over their hosting environment and infrastructure.